 He asked his father, Bob Ferris, to help out — but not with the bill.
 He asked his dad to help test the app for bugs.
 The $200 for the programmer came from Antonio’s unspent birthday cash and his earnings as a babysitter for children in his church.

 “The most proud moment for me was when Antonio, who wouldn’t spend money on himself for years, was willing to spend hundreds of dollars of his own money to pay the programmer so the app could help people he doesn’t even know,” Bob Ferris says of his son.

 How much difference $10 makes

 Antonio isn’t a big spender.
-He says the last thing he bought for himself was a movie ticket to see Guardians of the Galaxy last August.
+The last thing he bought for himself was a movie ticket to see Guardians of the Galaxy last August.